ProjectPythia/pythia-foundations/foundations/how-to-run-python.md

 This section provides an overview of different ways to run Python code, and quickstart guides for:

 1. Choosing a Python platform
-2. Installing and managing Python with Conda
+2. Installing and managing Python with conda

 ## Prerequisites